Katie Holmes Drives Fans Wild With Shirtless Cashmere Bra Photos

 Katie Holmes stepped out in New York City and decided to leave her shirt at home.
-The Daily Mailreports that actress went topless wearing nothing but a cashmere bra with a cardigan sweater over top, and fans went wild.
+The Daily Mail reports that actress went topless wearing nothing but a cashmere bra with a cardigan sweater over top, and fans went wild.

-The former Dawson’s Creek star was photographed by the paparazzi as she donned a tan cashmere bra and showed off some serious skin by leaving her matching sweater mostly open over top.
+The former Dawson’s Creek star was photographed by the paparazzi as she wore a tan cashmere bra and showed off some serious skin by leaving her matching sweater mostly open over top.
 Katie had one button clasp on the sweater, which showed off her cleavage in the trendy bra, as well as her flat tummy and toned abs.

-Holmes added a pair of tight jeans to complete her look.
+Katie added a pair of tight jeans to complete her look.
 She accessorized the racy ensemble with a pair of dark sunglasses, a gold bracelet on her wrist, and a gold chain and round pendant around her neck.
 She also added some tiny earrings and a black leather purse slung over her shoulder.

 Katie had her long, dark hair pulled back into a messy ponytail.
 She also wore a minimal makeup look by sporting a bronzed glow, pink blush on her cheeks, darkened eyebrows, and nude lips.